UIUC-iSchool-DataViz/is445_spring2021/syllabus.md

 The submission process for homeworks will be described by example during class before any homeworks are to be submitted.

+Submissions will be in PDF and/or .ipynb (Jupyter notebook) format, and, when appropriate, a datafile needed to run the notebook file.
+If coding is required for the assignment, you will *not* get full points if you do not submit the notebook file.
+If the code requires a dataset and this is not included in your submission you will not get full credit.
+Files should be uploaded individually, no *.zip files will be accepted.

 Each assignment will be based on "correctness" and the narrative description of the process.
 "Correctness" in this case indicates that the code runs without